Mikkevaris/controlledptt-sensor/lib/README.md

-# Libraries for Arduion Studio
+# Libraries for Arduino Studio

-This folder constains necessary libraries for Arduino Studio to read temeprerature from sensors.
+This folder constains necessary libraries for Arduino Studio to read temperature from sensors.

-- MLX90621 contains I2C and MLX90621 libraries.
-The MLX90621 library uses I2C library to communicate with a sensor.
-There is also examples how to use I2C and MLX90621 libraries.
+- The MLX90621 folder contains I2C library to communicate with a MLX90621 sensor.
+There is also examples how to use the library.
+- I2Cmaster library is used when changing the address of sensor.
+Keep in mind that this library isn't supported on Teensy development boards.